Transfer Learning for Contextual Multi-armed Bandits: Proof of Theorem

 \section{Proof of Theorem \ref{thm:upper-bound}}

 Inspired by the analytical framework developed in \citet{perchet2013multi}, let us first introduce several notations.
-For any bin $B \in \mathcal{T} $, recalling that $\mathsf{child}(B')$ denotes the set of children of a bin $B'$, we define the parent of $B$ by
+To begin with, let $\mathcal{T}_{t}$ denote the partition tree at time $t$ for any $t\geq 1$.
+Next, for any bin $B$, we define the parent of $B$ by